 A gift of solar panels for Kirribilli House has been rejected by Australia’s Federal Government.

-Late last year Australian Christian group Common Grace launched a crowdfunding campaign with a goal of installing solar panels on Kirribilli House, the official New South Wales residence of Australian Prime Ministers.
+Late last year Australian Christian group Common Grace launched a crowdfunding campaign with a goal of installing solar power panels on Kirribilli House, the official New South Wales residence of Australian Prime Ministers.

 The campaign was successful – enough was raised for a 12-module system and the Australian Solar Council offered to install the solar panels at no cost.